 - Through you: on this day of Pentecost, the Holy Spirit gave Jesus' followers the ability to speak in other languages so that everyone could hear about the wonders of God.
-Ask the Holy Spirit to give you the ability to speak in other languages, whether literally or figuratively, so that you can pass along the stories of the wonders of God - Through your six: God demonstrates to everyone who hears the believers that he knows them specifically and cares that they hear about him, by speaking to them in their own languages.
-He didn't settle for just the Aramaic and Greek that most of them would understand; but he spoke in their own home languages.
-Pray that God would draw your six into his purposes by speaking to them in their unique heart languages. - Through our church: just like Jerusalem, Boston is filled with people from many places: Haitians, Brazilians, Vietnamese, Irish, Chinese, people from many African nations, Central Americans, Canadians, and basically people from most nations of the world and every state in the U.S. gather here in Boston.
-Pray that God would always be increasing our ability to tell of his wonderful deeds to all the residents of Boston in their own language.
+Ask the Holy Spirit to give you the ability to speak in other languages, whether literally or figuratively, so that you can pass along the stories of the wonders of God. - Through your six: In this passage, God demonstrates to everyone listening to the believers that God specifically knows them.
+They all would have been able to understand Greek or Aramaic, but instead of speaking to them in these common languages, God spoke in their own home

+- languages.
+Pray that God would draw your six into what God is doing in the world by speaking to them in their unique heart languages. - Through our church: just like Jerusalem, Boston is an international place.
+People from every state of the U.S. and many nations of the world gather here: Haitians, Brazilians, Vietnamese, Irish, Chinese, Bengalis, Indians, Pakistanis, Somalis, Ethiopians, Iraqis, and on and on.
+Pray that God would always be increasing our ability to share about God's goodwill toward the world to all the residents of Boston in ways they specifically can understand.